flutter/cocoon/CONTRIBUTING.md

 ### Implementations

-1. For breaking changes, please loop corresponding CODEOWNERs in to make sure they know and can provide a review before a merge to avoid potential regressions.
+1. For existing functionality contributions, please loop corresponding CODEOWNERs in to make sure they know and can provide a review before a merge to avoid potential regressions.

 2. For new functionality like an app, please add your application as a top level folder and yourself as the point of contact in the Cocoon CODEOWNERS file.
 One good example of an existing app is `autosubmit`.
 Feel free to open an infra bug for any design/support discussions, as we are willing to help out.